-- Tiger Serve Day a campus-wide event held once a semester to involve students in a community clean-up day. - America Reads/America Counts one-on-one tutoring/mentoring program in reading and math in partnership with Arkadelphia Public Schools. - ElderServe an outreach program linking students with senior adults in the area for companionship and support purposes. - Dating, Engagement, and Marriage Week a weeklong emphasis on developing healthy marriage and dating relationships for students. - COPE Community Outreach Program through English-an outreach program targeted to help international adults in the community to improve their English skills and give them access to a state of the art English-as-a-second-language laboratory. - DRT Disaster relief teams provide relief to areas affected by natural disaster through our student body. - Summer Camps faculty members provide educational opportunities for kids in the local community
+- Tiger Serve Day a campus-wide event held once a semester to involve students in a community clean-up day. - America Reads/America Counts one-on-one tutoring/mentoring program in reading and math in partnership with Arkadelphia Public Schools. - ElderServe an outreach program linking students with senior adults in the area for companionship and support purposes. - Dating, Engagement, and Marriage Week a weeklong emphasis on developing healthy marriage and dating relationships for students. - COPE Community Outreach Program through English-an outreach program targeted to help international adults in the community to improve their English skills and give them access to a state of the art English-as-a-second-language laboratory. - DRT Disaster Relief Teams provide relief to areas affected by natural disaster through our student body. - Summer Camps faculty members provide educational opportunities for children in the local community.

-For further information, contact Mr. Ian Cosh, Director of the Ben M. Elrod Center for Family and Community, 311 Sixth Street.
+For further information, contact Mr. Ian Cosh, Vice President for Community and International Engagement & Director of the Ben M. Elrod Center for Family and Community, 311 North Sixth Street.
 Telephone: 870-245-5320.
 E-mail: coshi@obu.edu Web site: www.obu.edu/famcom.